Ultimate Princeton Real Estate Investing Guide for 2026

 Mortgage Interest Rates

-Acquired mortgage notes have an agreed interest rate.
-This is a significant element in the investment returns that you earn.
-Interest rates are critical to both performing and non-performing mortgage note investors.
+Purchased mortgage loan notes contain an agreed interest rate.
+This is a major factor in the investment returns that you earn.
+Interest rates are significant to both performing and non-performing note investors.

-Profitable investors routinely review the interest rates in their region set by private and traditional mortgage lenders.
+Successful mortgage note buyers regularly review the interest rates in their area set by private and traditional lenders.

 Demographics